nitsaurabhjain/git/README.md

 $git reset HEAD or <commit_id>// $git reset --mixed HEAD (default)
 $git reset HEAD~1
 $git reset HEAD~2
-$git rest --soft HEAD //undo the changes from local repo but keeps the changes in staging area
+$git reset --soft HEAD //undo the changes from local repo but keeps the changes in staging area
-$git rest --hard HEAD //undo the changes from local repo as weel as from staging area
+$git reset --hard HEAD //undo the changes from local repo as weel as from staging area
 $ git push origin master -f // To push the same into repo
 ```
 **git revert:-** Undo changes made under any specific commit and make a new fresh commit. it's is good option because it does not affect the history.
 ```
 git revert <commit number>
+git push origin master -f
 ```

 **Note:-** Remember `git revert ` revert the changes of specific commit but `git reset` revert the changes upto that commit.